fbpx

 Addicts Detox Alone

-Many addicts do attempt to go through withdrawal without any help, and in some cases, they succeed.
+Many people with addiction do attempt to go through withdrawal without any help, and in some cases, they succeed.
 More often, though, they find that the withdrawal symptoms are so uncomfortable and frightening that they seek out their substance of choice just to make those symptoms go away.

 Once medical detox is over and the substance has worked its way out of the system, the client is ready to move on to the addiction rehab part of the program without having to worry about their physical health.
-Read about our rehab programs or call us for further information.
+If you or someone you know is looking for a detox centre near Toronto, Ottawa, Kingston or Montreal, read about our rehab programs or contact us for further information.

 Contact Us Today

-Do We Provide Support To Loved Ones Of Addicts?
+Do We Provide Support To Loved Ones of Those with Addiction?

-Close family members and friends are a crucial key to addiction recovery for most individuals.
-Addictions do not happen in a vacuum: they occur within the framework of relationships with spouses and partners, parents, children, and friends.
+Close family members and friends are essential supports in addiction recovery for most individuals.
+Addiction does not happen in a vacuum – it occurs within the framework of relationships with spouses and partners, parents, children, and friends.

 Contact Us Today